efrecon/mqtt/README.md

 Client identifier to use when connecting to the server.
 This is not to be confused with the username for authentication, which should be specified as part of the URL instead.
-The name will automatically be truncated to the first 23 characters, as per the specification.
+The name will automatically be truncated to the first 23 characters, as per the MQTT specification.
 In the name, a number of `%` enclosed token strings will be dynamically replaced by their values at run-time.
 Particular to `smqtt` are the following ones: